skwong25/receipt_generator/README.md

 Classes are instantiated in the main server file.
 Class methods are called to validate and reformat the data passed.

-The data is drawn to canvas and written to file.
+The data is drawn to canvas in text/image elements and written to file.
 The canvas is sized dynamically and varies depending on the amount of optional information provided.

 The printer has a fixed width of 568 pixels and a margin of 10% on either side.